Eddie Koiki Mabo Library Art Exhibition

 Eddie Koiki Mabo was one of the most important historical figures to have spent time at the University.
 Employed at JCU as a groundsman, he was also a student, guest lecturer, and colleague and friend of JCU staff and students.
 Several catalyzing moments that led to the Mabo cases are acknowledged to have occurred at the University.
 These include conversations with his friends, the historians Henry Reynolds and Noel Loos; and a 1981 conference where he delivered a speech that sparked the interest of lawyers (Butt, Eagleson & Lane, 2001; Loos & Mabo, 2013; Screen Australia Digital Learning, 2008; Sharp, 1996).
-In 2008, JCU Vice-Chancellor, Sandra Harding noted that the naming of the library will “forever commemorate the link between the man who changed the land laws in Australia and James Cook University.”
+In 2008, then JCU Vice Chancellor, Professor Sandra Harding noted that the naming of the library will “forever commemorate the link between the man who changed the land laws in Australia and James Cook University.”

 The Art Exhibition